 Larger Act image

-At first they were used for the printing of royal proclamations and official notices, but later they served as a vehicle for political agitation and what is now known as 'popular culture' such as ballads, songs and scaffold speeches.
+At first they were used for the printing of royal proclamations and official notices.
+Later they served as a vehicle for political agitation and what is now known as 'popular culture' such as ballads, songs and scaffold speeches.

 Full Hawkie image

-Broadsides can be found in many of the Library's named collections — in particular the Blaikie Collection and the Crawford Collections, but also in the Laurieston Castle Collection and the Rosebery Collection.
-Records of broadsides can be accessed on the main online catalogue by using the title keyword 'proclamation' and by carrying out a shelfmark search using the following shelfmarks: L.C.1268, F.3.a.13, F.3.a.14, L.C.Fol, 70, L.C.Fol.73, L.C.Fol.74, L.C.Fol.178A, Ry.III.a.10 and Ry.III.c.36.
+Broadsides are in many of the named collections at the National Library of Scotland — in particular the Blaikie Collection and the Crawford Collections, but also in the Lauriston Castle Collection and the Rosebery Collection.

 Full broadside image